yukikitayama/understanding-typescript/README.md

 `"sourceMap": true` allows us to debug TypeScript code in browser.

+## Modular code

+Modular code means splitting our code into multiple files so that each file stays manageable and maintainable, and import and export those files to be connected.

+### Namespace

+Grouping code.
+Bundle files to have less imports.

+### ES6 modules

+Use ES6 import/export syntax, which is supported in TypeScript.

+Need ***Webpack* to bundle.

+Use `import { something } from "./something.js"` syntax.
+This is a recommended approach because it's safer and warned in IDE before compiling.

 ## JavaScript

 `let` and `const` are **block scope** in `{ }`.
 These are available only in the block we define or the lower blocks.